Under the banner “Kultur in der Kirche” St. Augustine’s organises and hosts a variety of cultural events.

 Erika le Roux is back with her popular lunchtime recitals!

 Mark your calendars for the following dates and come to enjoy some wonderful music performed by top class artists:

 17th May 2017

 16th August 2017

 7 April 2017: Rhapsody in Green – One Man Show with Mike Maran

-Those of you who had the pleasure to see the talented Mike Maran perform last time at St. Augustine’s (with a one man version of Dante’s Inferno) will be thrilled to know that the man himself ist back (Mike, not Dante)!
+Those of you who had the pleasure to see the talented Mike Maran perform last time at St. Augustine’s (with a one man version of Dante’s Divine Comedy) will be thrilled to know that the man himself is back (Mike, not Dante)!